 NOTE: Jordan Maxwell has been the preeminent researcher in studies of the Occult and religious philosophy for over 50 years, at the great expense of his personal life.
 Jordan says he never had a choice and was compelled to pursue his lifetime’s work.

 Jordan’s motive was never monetary profit or gain, but rather a relentless pursuit of truth, which made him easy prey for a multitude of conniving, ruthless opportunists looking to make a quick buck off a lifetime’s worth of work and sacrifice.
-Being a preeminent researcher and independent scholar did not leave time to pursue being the consummate businessman, and certain people took advantage of this as an opportunity to exploit.
+Being a preeminent researcher and independent scholar did not leave time to pursue being the consummate businessman, and particular self-serving characters took advantage of this as an opportunity to exploit.

-Over the years, Jordan had a string of people come into his life, ostensibly offering help, only to find out later their true intent — take for themselves everything Jordan was trying to do.
+Over the years, Jordan had a string of peculiar personalities come into his life, ostensibly offering help, only to find out later their true intent — take for themselves everything Jordan was trying to do.
 This has caused Jordan severe economic harm, and made it very difficult for Jordan to obtain the necessities required to sustain life, let alone pay legal fees to defend his rights.
 It is encouraging Jordan recently won his appeals case ( California courts, 2nd Appellate District, Case #: B254893 ), giving him the chance to have his name, image, life’s work, and livelihood returned, so Jordan can continue his research and work.